crodrigoquero/C4Imaging/README.md

     - [ ] __Windows Desktop application (Winforms/WPF)__: Allows final users to monitor a single workflow or a set of them in some deplyment scenarios (see issues / ehacements section for more datails about this component).
 Please have a loock at [this issue](/../../issues/6).
     - [ ] __Console Application (Win/Linux)__: Text-based version of the aforementioned Windows Desktop App.

-*__REMARKS__: This list will be updated periodically.
+*__REMARKS__: This list will be updated periodically, until the backend architecture will get fully defined and stable.
 Please keep into account that because the system's building process is still in the architecture design level, that all these components are still subjected to analisys and appraisal.
 So some of them can ptentially get removed, renamed or redefined.
 Also, new componenets can be added.*

 ### Basic Operation